richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

-## Exercise 1: Add Inputs / Outputs
+## Exercise 1: Lorem
-In this exercise, we will add inputs and outputs in the Stream Analytics Job.Goal is to create a Cognitive Search index using C#, then capture in DevOps
+In this exercise, we will add Lorem.

+Goal is to create a Cognitive Search index using C#, then capture in DevOps

 ## Nuget
 * Azure.Search.Documents